kumarpiyushraj/Smart-Elevator-Scheduling/README.md

 Traditional elevator control algorithms — SCAN, Nearest-Car, Round-Robin — are **static rule systems**.
 They were designed for average traffic and have no mechanism to learn or adapt.
 In a real building, passenger demand is Poisson-distributed, bursty, and floor-asymmetric.
 A fixed rule that works at 9 AM breaks at noon.

 This project trains a **deep reinforcement learning agent** that observes the live state of the building and learns — entirely through interaction — to minimise passenger wait time, reduce energy consumption, and scale gracefully under extreme load.
+The approach and its findings were **peer-reviewed and published at IEEE AICAPS 2026** — validating the methodology beyond the research prototype stage.

 <br/>